EfentakisM/GPIO_Gamepad/README.md

 # GPIO_Gamepad
-This is a simple game controller from GPIO input on raspberry pi.
+This is a barebones low level virtual game controller from GPIO input on raspberry pi.
 It emulates a connected xbox controller and translates basic GPIO Button inputs as controller inputs.
 Tested with Steam Input system and works great.